Authentication

 Authentication endpoints have the following rate limits:

-- Login: 5 requests per minute per IP address
+- Login: 60 requests per minute per IP address, 15 requests per minute per email address

 For API request rate limits by subscription tier, see Rate Limiting.
 When limits are exceeded, the API returns a 429 Too Many Requests status code with a Retry-After header indicating when to retry.